CZECH ALASKA_PART 1.

 Day 3

 I set off in the dark in the early hours of the morning.
 At the beginning I had to make my own trail, because the wind hid everything under a blanket of snow.
-In the forest it was then a fair freeride and often the only way to stop the two-meter boards was to somehow intelligently cut out.
+Then it was honest freeride in the forest and often the only way to stop the two-meter boards was to somehow intelligently cut out.
 It didn't always work and it was comical.
 A little above Žacléř near Stachelberg I waved goodbye to the Krkonoše for good and at dawn continued my adventurous descent to Trutnov.

 There, for the first time, it was time to put the sled on my back and put on my running shoes.
 At Klínovec, things got moving too, and the rest of the starting field set off on their way.
 At that time Krakonoš finally calmed down and for the first time it could be said that the sun was shining.
 Apart from a few personal battles, their journey was going well.
 In Horní Maršov, at the 100 km mark, the second part of the relay, Lenka and Vitek, were waiting for Hosta.